MysterieDev/typemill-ultimate-cookiebanner/README.md

 # Your Cookiebanner Solution for the Typemill CMS

 Welcome to the ultimate-cookiebanner Plugin.
-The one stop for a user-respecting Cookie-Banner Listing!

 With this Plugin, you get a markdown based solution for a up to date cookiebanner integrated into the typemill CM-System.